cakenggt/rolling-string-hash/README.md

 #### `addRight(string)`
 Adds a string to the right side of the hash.
 #### `addLeft(string)`
 Adds a string to the left side of the hash.
-Keep in mind, adding a string of more than one character to the left side will reverse the added string, since it is added character-by-character.
 #### `removeRight(number = 1)`
 Removes a number of characters from the right side of the hash.
 If no number is specified, it removes one character.
 Returns the characters that were removed.
-If more than one was removed, the string will be in reversed order since they are removed character-by-character.
 #### `removeLeft(number = 1)`
 Removes a number of characters from the left side of the hash.
 If no number is specified, it removes one character.
 Returns the characters that were removed.
 #### `getHash()`